ZavenGaloyan/Unit_3_repo/README.md

     Explore:
         name: "Explore"
 ```
- **Fig-7(2)**: The code above is in the kivy files that works along with the python program.
-The kivy aboves is what works with python code in Fig-7 to manage the screens
+ **Fig-7(2)**: The code above is in the kivy file that works in unison along with the python file.
+The kivy aboves is what connects with the python code in Fig-7 to manage the screens of the program
  ```.py
  class LoginScreen(MDScreen):